How to view the ~/Library folder in Mavericks and Yosemite

 The files and folders in ~/Library are generally meant to be left alone, but if you’ve been using OS X for a while, chances are you’ve delved inside.
 Perhaps you wanted to tweak something using a tip from Macworld, Mac OS X Hints, or elsewhere on the Web.
 Or maybe a developer asked you to delete a preference file, or grab a log file, while troubleshooting a program.
 Whatever the case may have been, up until Lion (OS X 10.7), you simply opened your Home folder to access the Library folder.

-But after upgrading to Lion, OS X 10.8 Mountain Lion, or OS X 10.9 Mavericks, the first time you tried accessing your personal Library folder, you likely found...well, you didn’t find.
+But after upgrading to Lion, OS X 10.8 Mountain Lion, OS X 10.9 Mavericks, and yes even OS X 10.10 Yosemite, the first time you tried accessing your personal Library folder, you likely found...well, you didn’t find.
 The folder was gone.

 The disappearing Library folder

 At least, that’s how it appears.
 But rest assured, regardless of your version of OS X, your personal Library folder is right where it’s always been, at the root level of your Home folder.
-It’s just that, starting in Lion, and continuing in Mountain Lion and Mavericks, Apple has made the folder invisible.
+It’s just that, starting in Lion, and continuing in Mountain Lion, Mavericks, and Yosemite, Apple has made the folder invisible.

 The reason for this move is presumably that people unfamiliar with the inner workings of OS X often open ~/Library and start rooting around, moving and deleting files, only to later discover that programs don’t work right, application settings are gone, or—worse—data is missing.
 This is the same reason Apple has always hidden the folders containing OS X’s Unix underpinnings: